ianmnv/Citi-bank-app/to-dos.md

 -App (done)
 -HeaderLoggedIn (done)
 -HeaderLoggedOut (done)
--HomeOut
+-HomeOut (done)
 -Profile

 ## What to change:

-1. HeaderLoggedIn & Out, change the way to sign-in and out, example:
-   👇 in header logged in
+1. HeaderLoggedIn & Out, change the way to sign-in and out, example: (done) 👇 in header logged in setLoggedIn(true);
-   setLoggedIn(true);
    localStorage.setItem("userData", JSON.stringify(user));